CDRWIN: Unique features

 CDRWIN was known for its unique features such as analyzing the TOC of a CD.
 It is also one of the programs which introduced the cue sheet format.

 PlayStation TOC Protection

 CDRWIN was mostly used during the PlayStation era.
-People could back up PlayStation games quickly and easily, and soon discovered that its unique cuesheet operations allowed them to alter the TOC for any CD being duplicated provided that the CD writer supported writing invalid TOCs.
+People could back up PlayStation games quickly and easily, and soon discovered that its unique cue sheet operations allowed them to alter the TOC for any CD being duplicated provided that the CD writer supported writing invalid TOCs.
 Most CD burning software could not make copies or images of the CD if the TOC was invalid.

-This problem was overcome when CDRWIN was released and duplication was made more accessible when Nero Burning ROM was updated to support this type of copying.
+This problem was overcome when CDRWIN was released, and duplication was made more accessible when Nero Burning ROM was updated to support this type of copying.